dariusdinu/Guess-the-Number/README.md

     GUESS THE NUMBER

-This is a project that I have managed to create based on a Udemy course that I'm taking - "The Complete JavaScript Course 2022: From Zero to Expert!
+   This is a project that I have managed to create based on a Udemy course that I'm taking - "The Complete JavaScript Course 2022: From Zero to Expert!"
-".

     How to play